 We all know how vital the gameplay in Escape From Tarkov could be.
-Most of the time, the performance of your raids depends on your in-game settings, including graphics settings, from which you either benefit visually or performance-wise.
-Everyone is tired of the stutters, or low fps on bigger maps that could be the main culprit for your death.
-Well, we’re here to help you find the best settings of Tarkov, and by posting ours, they may turn out to be your favorite ones too.
+Most of the time, your raids’ performance depends on your graphics settings, from which you either benefit visually or performance-wise.
+Everyone is tired of the stutters or low fps on bigger maps that could be the main culprit for your death.
+Well, we’re here to help you find the best settings in EFT, and hopefully satisfy your needs.

 Escape From Tarkov Best Graphics Settings